rokmohar/medusa-plugin-unsend/README.md

 ## Email Templates

-The plugin automatically loads email templates from the `src/templates/emails` directory in your project root.
-Each template should be a TSX file that exports a React component as its default export.
+The plugin automatically loads email templates from the `src/templates/emails` directory in your project root (or a custom directory specified in the configuration).
+Each template consists of two files:

-Example template structure:
+1. A TSX file containing the React component
+2. An optional JSON file for template metadata

+### Template Structure

 ```tsx
 // src/templates/emails/ProductUpsert.tsx